codequistador/caniride/README.md

 5. Push to your origin repository.
 6. Create a new PR in GitHub.

 The app is currently hosted on my slow Dreamhost account.
-I am happy to host additional cities as well.

-"The work" would likely involve creating a new directory in the `app/cities` directory with a city name (eg. denver), adding an index.php to it, and adding trails.
+"The work" would likely involve creating a new directory in the `app/cities` directory with a city name (eg. denver), adding an index.php to it, copying index.php from the `app/cities/slc` directory and adding trails in your city.

 ## Getting Started

 ### The Basics